woshidandan/TANet-image-aesthetics-and-quality-assessment/README.md

 * tensorboardX==2.5

 # How to Run the Code
-* We used the hyperparameter tuning tool [nni](https://github.com/microsoft/nni), maybe you should know how to use this tool first (it will only take a few minutes of your time), because our training and testing will be in this tool. 我们使用了 hyperparameter tuning工具，或许你应该先了解如何使用这个工具（仅会花费你几分钟的时间），因为我们的训练和测试会在这个工具中。
+* We used the hyperparameter tuning tool [nni](https://github.com/microsoft/nni), maybe you should know how to use this tool first (it will only take a few minutes of your time), because our training and testing will be in this tool.
 * Train or test, please run: nnictl create --config config.yml -p 8999
 * The Web UI urls are: http://127.0.0.1:8999 or http://172.17.0.3:8999
-* Note: nni is not necessary, if you don't want to use this tool, just make simple modifications to our code, such as changing param_group['lr'] to param_group.lr, etc.nni并不是必要的，如果你不想使用这个工具，只需要对我们的代码进行简单的修改，例如将param_group['lr']改为param_group.lr等等
+* Note: nni is not necessary, if you don't want to use this tool, just make simple modifications to our code, such as changing param_group['lr'] to param_group.lr, etc.

 # TAD66K
 * Download from [here](https://drive.google.com/drive/folders/1lpSqNXtm-ianfI6TIvrJZGp96iCXsBR-).